TalaoDAO/sandbox-doc/docs/source/code_beacon.rst

 For that exemple we are going to use the Issuer "Example 1" which is available on the Sandbox platform.

-After pairing with the wallet, the dApp code to launch that issuer from your dApp is simple :
+After pairing with the wallet, the dApp code to launch that request is simple :

 .. code-block:: javascript